Remote Access Overview

 Overview and Topology

-In this example, you create an IPv4 stateless firewall filter that logs and rejects Telnet or SSH packets sent to the local Routing Engine, unless the packet originates from the 192.168.1.0/24 subnet.
-The filter is applied to the loopback interface to ensure that only traffic destined to the local device is impacted.
+In this example, you create an IPv4 stateless firewall filter that logs and rejects Telnet or SSH packets sent to the local Routing Engine, unless the packet originates from the 192.168.1.0/30 subnet.
+The filter is applied to the loopback interface to ensure that only traffic destined to the local device is affected.
 You apply the filter in the input direction.
 An output filter is not used.
 As a result all locally generated traffic is allowed.

 To match packets originating from a specific subnet or IP prefix, you use the